What Computer Should You Buy For Music Production

 Don’t Just Buy A Mac Because People Say So

 It said that that Mac is the industry standard for recording and music production.
 But that isn’t the case.
 Even big time composers such as Hans Zimmer and Tom Holkenberg, uses multiple linked PCs for their work.
 Read Inside Track – Sci-Fi Movie Divergent

 When I made the switch to Windows, many people wondered why.
-The first reason I made the change was because I had lots of students who were making music on the Windows platform.
-I figured I had to be on the Windows platform too, so I’d be able to help them on the VSTs, softwares and plugins as we go about the music production classes.
+The first reason I made the change was that I had lots of students who were making music on the Windows platform.
+I figured I had to be on the Windows platform too, so I’d be able to help them on the VSTs, software and plugins as we go about the music production classes.

 And oh please.
 A Mac DO NOT sound better.
-Your skills makes the difference regardless of what OS you’re making music on.
+Your skills make the difference regardless of what OS you’re making music on.
 Period.